notfoundname/deniquegames/README.md

 - Paper (should work with 1.12.2, 1.17.1+ is supported)
 - (Advanced-)SlimeWorldManager (nothing else)

-Features:
+Planned Features:
-- Statistics, leaderboards
-  MySQL database support
+- Statistics, leaderboards, MySQL support
 - Multiple arenas with up to 12 players
 - API